 What we require

-A valid warrant issued by a court with jurisdiction over Confinity Ltd or the account holder.
+A valid warrant, issued by a court with jurisdiction over Confinity Ltd or over the account holder.

 How we respond

-Our counsel reviews every request and limits the response to the narrowest set of records that satisfy the process.
+Counsel reads every request and cuts the response down to the narrowest set of records that still satisfies the process.

 User notification